paololazzari/terraform-repl/README.md

 ## How it works

-By default, terraform-repl starts a hashicorp/terraform docker container running terraform console, and uses this container to evaluate the expressions entered by the user.
+By default, terraform-repl evaluates each expression against a new terraform console process.
-Using the single background terraform console container to evaluate expressions is in fact, for terraform projects of a certain size, faster than running a terraform console process for each expression.

-You can however disable the container backend by using the `-no-docker-container-backend` option.
+You can, however, choose to use a hashicorp/terraform docker container as a single background process to evaluate the expressions entered.
+This can be faster if working with terraform projects of a certain size.
+You can enable the container backend by using the `-docker-container-backend` option.

 ## Usage